-The border-inline-end-style property specifies the border style of the inline end.
+The border-inline-end-style CSS property specifies the border style of the inline end.

 object.style.borderInlineEndStyle = "value";